World Hope International

 Alexandria VA, 22314

 My name is Emmett Eldred.
-I am one of many youth and young adults who belong to an active, passionate movement within the Church of the Brethren to better reflect the love and teachings of Jesus in our everyday lives.
-I am writing to you as part of a series of over 1000 letters that I have been writing over the course of a year to public figures and community leaders about the Ekklesiyar Yan’uwa a Nigeria (EYN), the Church of the Brethren in Nigeria.
+I am one of many youth and young adults who belong to an active, passionate movement within the Church of the Brethren to better reflex the love and teachings of Jesus in our everyday lives.
+I am writing to you as part of a series of over 1000 letters that I will write over the next year to public figures and community leaders about the Ekklesiyar Yan’uwa a Nigeria (EYN), the Church of the Brethren in Nigeria.

 With thanks and the love of Christ,